cs3157/recitations/recitation-2.md

 myadd.o: myadd.c myadd.h
 ```

-# Always provide the "clean" target that removes intermediate files.
-# What you remove depend on your choice of coding tools
-# (different editors generate different backup files for example).
-#
-# And the "clean" target is not a file name, so we tell make that
-# it’s a "phony" target.

 We'll include two phony targets.
 We tell make that they're "phony" so that it
 doesn't attempt to use implicit rules or try to compile them.
 The first target
 we make is "clean" which should remove all intermediate files. *Always include a